theahura/shoot-the-messenger/README.md

 There are a few other settings for things like:
 - choosing which message to start deleting from
 - setting a 'delay' time to avoid rate limits
-- which mode to use (by default, StM will delete only your messages, leaving behind a trail of 'You unsent a message'; you can use 'Delete All' mode to delete _all_ messages, though note that you are only removing other people's messages from your inbox)

 # Installing